Maths Mutt HOME

 If it is less than 5, leave your underlined digit alone.

-1. Write out your number, as far as the underlined digit.
+1. Write out your number up to the underlined digit.

-2. Fill in zeroes as place holders, as far as the decimal point.
+2. Fill in zeroes as placeholders up to the decimal point if needed.

-Include brackets with the number of significant figures shown.
+Include brackets showing the number of significant figures used.

 Tolerance